mjhasbach/node-connection-paths/readme.md

 #node-connection-paths

 ## Description
 Determine if two things are connected (e.g. network nodes) and generate a list of possible paths.
-For example, if A connects to B and C, B connects to C and D, and C connects to D and A, then A can connect to D via an infinite number of paths.
+For example, if A connects to B and C, B connects to C and D, and C connects to D and A, then A can connect to D via an infinite number of paths, assuming a thing is allowed to reconnect to previous things in the path.

 ## API
 #### Connections(```opt```)